2016 Folds of Honor QuikTrip 500

 The 2016 Folds of Honor QuikTrip 500 was a NASCAR Sprint Cup Series race held on February 28, 2016, at the Atlanta Motor Speedway in Hampton, Georgia.
+The series was named after co-sponsors, QuikTrip and the nonprofit, Folds of Honor, and it helped raise funds to provide educational assistance to families of U.S. service members killed or disabled in the line of duty.
 Contested over 330 laps—extended from 325 laps due to an overtime finish, on the 1.54 mi asphalt quad-oval intermediate speedway, it was the second race of the 2016 NASCAR Sprint Cup Series season.
 Jimmie Johnson won the race, the 76th of his career.
 This drew him level with Dale Earnhardt for seventh on the all-time wins list and third in NASCAR's post-1972 "modern era."
 Teammate Dale Earnhardt Jr. finished second, and Kyle Busch, Kurt Busch and Carl Edwards rounded out the top-five.

 Kurt Busch won the pole for the race and led 62 laps on his way to a fourth-place finish.
 Kevin Harvick led a race high of 131 laps on his way to a sixth-place finish.
 There were 28 lead changes among eight different drivers, as well as three caution flag periods for 13 laps.

 This was the 76th career victory for Johnson, first of the season, fifth at Atlanta Motor Speedway and 14th at the track for Hendrick Motorsports.
 It moved Johnson up to sixth in the points standings.
 Despite being the winning manufacturer, Chevrolet left Atlanta trailing by three-points to Toyota in the manufacturer standings.

 The Folds of Honor QuikTrip 500 was carried by Fox Sports on the broadcast Fox network for the American television audience.
 The radio broadcast for the race was carried by the Performance Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Atlanta Motor Speedway, the track where the race was held.

-Atlanta Motor Speedway (formerly Atlanta International Raceway) is a track in Hampton, Georgia, 20 mi south of Atlanta.
-It is a 1.54 mi quad-oval track with a seating capacity of 111,000.
-It opened in 1960 as a 1.5 mi standard oval.
-In 1994, 46 condominiums were built over the northeastern side of the track.
-In 1997, to standardize the track with Speedway Motorsports' other two 1.5 mi ovals, the entire track was almost completely rebuilt.
-The frontstretch and backstretch were swapped, and the configuration of the track was changed from oval to quad-oval.
-The project made the track one of the fastest on the NASCAR circuit.
+Atlanta Motor Speedway is a 1.54 mi quad-oval track in Hampton, Georgia.
 Denny Hamlin entered as the points leader with a five-point lead over Martin Truex Jr. Kyle Busch entered third, six points back.
 Kevin Harvick entered fourth, eight points back and Carl Edwards entered fifth, nine points back.